emf-creaf/medfate/cran-comments.md

 ## Reverse/Downstream dependencies

 `medfate` has a reverse dependency with `medfateland`, under our responsibility.
+A new submission of `medfateland` will be made upon acceptance of the new `medfate` release on CRAN.